Chilean transition to democracy: 1988 plebiscite and reform of the Constitution

-Passed under tight military control in 1980, the Chilean constitution's legal dispositions were designed to lead to the convocation of all citizens to a plebiscite during which the Chilean people would ratify a candidate, proposed by the Chief of Staff of the Chilean Armed Forces and by the General Director of the Carabineros, the national police force, and who would become the President of Chile for an eight-year term.
-In 1980, this meant that the Chilean people were supposed to approve Augusto Pinochet's candidacy, assuring him popular legitimacy and the sanction of a vote.
+The Chilean constitution was passed under tight military control in 1980, and was designed to lead to a plebiscite in which the Chilean people would ratify a candidate proposed by the Chief of Staff of the Chilean Armed Forces and by the General Director of the Carabineros, the national police force, and who would become the President of Chile for an eight-year term.
+In 1980, this meant that the Chilean people were supposed to approve Augusto Pinochet's candidacy, assuring him of popular legitimacy and the sanction of a vote.
 If the people refused the junta's chosen candidate, the military would relinquish political control to the civilians, leading to presidential and parliamentary democratic elections the following year, putting an end to the military government.

 In 1987, Pinochet's government passed a law allowing the creation of political parties and another law allowing the opening of national registers of voters.
-If the majority of the people voted "yes" to Pinochet's plebiscite, he would have remained in power for the next eight years.
+If a majority of the people voted "yes" to Pinochet's plebiscite, he would have remained in power for the next eight years.
 Instead, Congress was elected and installed on 11 March 1990.